People's Liberation Army Honor Guard Battalion: Origins

+Increased presence

 One of its first major state visits that the battalion was tasked with its presence was the Richard Nixon's 1972 visit to China, which set the precedent for PLA protocol on state visits.
 The battalion was given the responsibility in May 1977 to raise the national flag on Tiananmen Square.
 This was among its list of duties until December 1982.
 In September 1983, it was renamed to the Honor Guard of the 1st Guard Division of the People's Liberation Army.
 In January 1986, with the approval of the Beijing Military Region headquarters, the unit was renamed for the final time to its current name.
 On 2 March 1992, Jiang Zemin, Chairman of the Central Military Commission, signed an order to award the honorary title of the "Jiangsu Model of the Yilong Brigade" to the battalion.
 In December 2017, the BGHGB officially attached the Beijing Garrison Color Guard Company as part of the battalion, formerly under the People's Armed Police, which had been responsible for flag raising ceremonies for 35 years.